haphamo/gudetama/README.md

 Updating CSS Variables with JS

-I love this cartoon character Gudetama
+Using this Gudetama character to demonstrate this.
 ![gudetama](hello-gudetama.gif)